Elmer Grey: Association with the Arts and Crafts movement

 In 1906, Hunt & Grey designed a home for Dr. Guy Cochran near Downtown Los Angeles that Gustav Stickley's The Craftsman magazine dubbed the "very best" of their work, with enormous windows "looking out upon the terrace and garden, giv[ing] such a sense of relationship between the two that there is almost no feeling of being enclosed within walls."
-The Craftsman referred to Hunt & Grey as "pioneers in the development of the new American architecture," which was "but a series of individual plans adapted to the climatic conditions and to the needs of daily living" and in harmony "with the natural environment and contour of the landscape."
+The Craftsman referred to Hunt & Grey as "pioneers in the development of the new American architecture", which was "but a series of individual plans adapted to the climatic conditions and to the needs of daily living" and in harmony "with the natural environment and contour of the landscape."
 The house reflected Grey's vision of California bungalow architecture, which he described in 1907 as follows:"The best California bungalow schemes involve a garden or large outdoor living space, incorporated as an integral part of the plan.
 By this we mean that the main rooms of the house are arranged to face this out-of-door living space ...
 It was once considered absurd to plan a house with the kitchen toward the street, but now not so in California ... the street side of [a man's] domicile is merely the side through which he enters."

 In 1910, as the American Craftsman movement was in full bloom in Southern California, Grey wrote that California architecture was distinctive because local architects were simply trying to be "natural"—not so much "because our architects have striven to be unique in their designing as because they have tried to eliminate features not belonging to this climate and to local conditions."
 Grey also emphasized simplicity, once writing that "the greatest fault that can be found with the architecture of Southern California is that which may be found with all American architecture to a greater or lesser extent, namely, a lack of simplicity."

-Though often associated with the Craftsman movement, Grey's structures reflect a wide variety of styles, including Beaux Arts, Mission Revival and English Tudor.
+Though often associated with the Craftsman movement, Grey's structures reflect a wide variety of styles, including Beaux Arts, Mission Revival, and English Tudor.
 One Grey biographer wrote: "While Grey shared a number of beliefs with Stickley and the Arts and Crafts movement, his catholic, traditionalist taste and disposition would not allow him to become an exponent of any one movement.
-The woodsy, informal image of the Arts and Crafts house was simply one of many that he might employ.
-Like Charles and Henry Greene, he transformed the low-art Arts and Crafts dwelling into a sophisticated high-art object."
+The woodsy, informal image of the Arts and Crafts house was simply one of many that he might employ. ike Charles and Henry Greene, he transformed the low-art Arts and Crafts dwelling into a sophisticated high-art object."